The Best Audiobook Narrators Who Bring Novels to Life

 Book Summary

-Twenty-five years ago, a group of teenagers spent their days hanging out and laughing out on the pier to escape their difficult lives at home.
+Twenty-five years ago, a group of teenagers spent their days hanging out and laughing on the pier to escape their difficult lives at home.
 Joar never backs down from a fight.
-Bookish Ted is mouning his father.
+Bookish Ted is mourning his father.
 Ali’s dad never stays in place for long.
-And then there the boy who hoards sleeping pill and doesn’t want too much attention, but who has an extraordinary telent for art.
+And then there is the boy who hoards sleeping pills and doesn’t want too much attention, but who has an extraordinary talent for art.

 Louisa sets out on a cross-country journey to learn more about the work of art.
 The closer she gets to the painting’s birthplace, the more she feels compelled to unleash her own artistic spirit.